 Being aware of these behaviours, understanding how they’re making you feel, and replacing them with more helpful coping strategies can alleviate disproportionate feelings of anxiety.

-4. Stay focused on the here and now, taking each day step by step
+4. Stay focused on the here and now

 Try to focus on the here and now - not the past and not the future.
-Live in the moment and take one day at a time.
+Try meditation or breathing techniques to help calm your mind.

 5. Be aware of negative thoughts and don’t give them too much power